A Haunted House 2: Plot

 Ray and his boys come to Malcolm's house to find Megan dead, along with Becky upstairs, impaled in her bed, and Wyatt is missing.
 They find Malcolm lying on the floor in the basement, still alive as he chose to hide rather than try to leave.
 After a bit of panicked rambling, Kisha comes downstairs, leaving all the men to scream in fear.

 Production

 On April 8, 2013, it was confirmed that Wayans, Open Road Films, and IM Global Octane would produce a sequel due to the financial success of the first film.
 On May 3, 2013, it was confirmed that A Haunted House 2 would be released on March 28, 2014.
 On August 24, 2013, it was announced that Jaime Pressly, Ashley Rickards and Gabriel Iglesias had joined the cast of the film.
 Principal photography and production began on August 26, 2013, and ended on September 29, 2013.
-On January 18, 2014, the film was pushed back to April 18, 2014, and back to its March 28 date.
+On January 18, 2014, the film was pushed back to April 18, 2014.